TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lab.md

     <br>

 ##Scope
-* Draw the stack diagram for the following.
+* Draw the stack diagram for the following:

     ```python
 	var_1 = "kittens"